holepunchto/pear-docs/building-blocks/autobase.md

 These views, instances of the `LinearizedView` class, in many ways look and feel like normal Hypercores.
 They support `get`, `update`, and `length` operations.

 By default, a view is a persisted version of an Autobase's causal stream, saved into a Hypercore.
-But a lot more can be done with them: by passing a function into `linearize`'s `apply` option, you can define your own indexing strategies.
+But a lot more can be done with them: by passing a function into `linearize`'s `apply` option, users can define their own indexing strategies.

 Linearized views are incredibly powerful as they can be persisted to a Hypercore using the new `truncate` API added in Hypercore 10.
 This means that peers querying a multiwriter data structure don't need to read in all changes and apply them themself.
 Instead, they can start from an existing view that's shared by another peer.
-If that view is missing indexing any data from inputs, Autobase will create a 'view over the remote view', applying only the changes necessary to bring the remote view up-to-date.
-The best thing is that this all happens automatically for you!
+If that view is missing indexing any data from inputs, Autobase automatically creates a 'view over the remote view', applying only the changes necessary to bring the remote view up-to-date.

 #### Customizing Views with `apply`